globus/searchable-files-demo/README.md

 to get info about your index.

-### Running Parts
+### Running the Flow

-Each component of the Searchable Files App can be run with a separate subcommand, and each one supports a `--help` option for full details on their usage.
+Each component of the Searchable Files App is run with a separate subcommand, and each one supports a `--help` option for full details on its usage.

     ./searchable-files extract --help